omah03/Movie-Genre-Predictor/README.md

 # Movie-Genre-Predictor
-A simple project that leverages the power of Machine Learning and Scikit Library
+A simple mini project that leverages the power of Machine Learning and the Scikit Library to roughly guess the genre of a movie based on it's plot summary. #Currently only works with the test set, doesn't accept user input